idrave/FOND-ASP/README.md

 To change the default output folder, use `-out` option.

+To change the solver, use the `--planner` option, as explained next.

+## Solvers available

-The system can also be run with _specialized_ or _alternative_ solvers (via option `--planner`) and/or against domain encodings directly in ASP rather than PDDL (via option `--clingo`).
+The FOND-ASP system can also be instructed to use an _alternative_ solver by using option `--planner`:

-By default, the system uses the FOND+ solver `fcfond/planner_clingo/fondplus.lp`.
-However, one can (build and) specify which solver to use via option `--planner`:

 ```shell
 python -m fcfond.main DOMAIN PROBLEM -planner PLANNER